 First.
 If it is MRSA, it is resistant to all beta-lactams, no matter what the in vitro testing says.
 It is due to a new chunk of DNA.

 Second.
-There are two kinds of MRSA out there.
+There are several strains of MRSA out there.

 1) The old hospital strain with the mec A gene resistance gene and the new community USA 300 strain has the mecIV (go speed racer, go) resistance gene.
 There is also a mecC (Pubmed).